wwarthen/RomWBW/ReadMe.txt

 Once you are seeing drive letters referring to your disk media, you can follow the instructions below to begin using the disk media with the operating system.
-Your disk media must be initialized prior to be used.
+Your disk media must be initialized prior to being used.
 There are two ways to initialize your media for use.

 You can initialize the media in-place using your RomWBW system.
 This process is described below under Disk Initialization.
-In this scenario, you will need to subsequently copy any files you want to use onto the newly initialized disk.
+In this scenario, you will need to subsequently copy any files you want to use onto the newly initialized disk (see Transferring Files).

 Alternatively, you can use your modern Windows, Linux, or Mac computer to copy a disk image onto the disk media.
 RomWBW comes with a variety of